Arif-Rachmat/SDL2-Mandelbrot-Plotter/README.md

 <br>

 ### 4. Zooming multiplier
-When zooming in/out this value will multiply the current zoom value
+When zooming in/out this value will multiply the current zoom value.

 <br>

 ### 5. Iteration step
-When increasing/decreasing the maximum iteration value, this value will add or subtract the current max iteration value
+When increasing/decreasing the maximum iteration value, this value will add or subtract the current max iteration value.

 <br>